Writing Style

 Audience

-Section titled “Audience”Write for capable peers: mid-level+ developers who can research concepts, make implementation choices, and work on complex problems.
+Section titled “Audience”Write for capable peers: mid-level+ engineers who can research, make implementation choices, and work on complex problems.

 State what the system needs to accomplish, not how to build it.
-Point to possible approaches or considerations, but let readers make implementation choices.
+Point to possible approaches, considerations, and resources, but let readers make implementation choices.

 Pedagogy